 Directors Rights Collective of Canada

-The Directors Rights Collective of Canada (DRCC) is a non-profit corporation, established in 1998 with a mandate to collect and distribute royalties derived from foreign broadcasts to which film and television directors are entitled under national copyright legislation in Europe and elsewhere.
+The Directors Rights Collective of Canada (DRCC) is a non-profit corporation, established by the Directors Guild of Canada in 1998 as a separate individual organisation with a mandate to collect and distribute royalties derived from foreign broadcasts to which film and television directors are entitled under national copyright legislation in Europe and elsewhere.
 The DRCC collects on behalf of audiovisual Directors working in all genres, including animation, documentary, feature film, television series and short form film.
 In Europe, and increasingly elsewhere, there exist copyright laws that identify audiovisual directors as the authors of their work.
 Authorship entitles directors to secondary use levies whenever their work is broadcast in a country which maintains these laws.
 These funds exist outside of any agreements with producers or studios and pass directly from our foreign partners, through the DRCC, to the director.
-All director members of the DGC are automatically members of the DRCC
+All director members of the DGC are automatically members of the DRCC though the reverse is not the case.

 If you are a filmmaker working in Canada, see what membership to the DRCC can do for you.
 You never know, we may already have money for you.